 Services Description: Application System Services is responsible for computer application support of enterprise systems for academic and administrative departments.

-Microsoft Windows Defender and Malwarebytes are the two cybersecurity scanning tools recommended by the University of Akron.
-Both of these tools are free to download for personal use.
-For questions with downloading or running either of these tools, feel free to contact the IT Help Desk.
+Microsoft Windows Defender is the cybersecurity scanning tool recommended by the University of Akron.
+This tool is free and pre-installed on all Windows 10 machines.
+For questions about running Microsoft Windows Defender, feel free to contact the IT Help Desk.

 Certain University systems require approval to access.
 These systems include: Peoplesoft, Nolij, etc. Request access to these systems here.